donejs/deploy/README.md

 Read [Configuring the SDK in Node.js](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for more information about this topic.

-### Divshot Configuration Options
+### Firebase Configuration Options
 > `services.<service name>.config` *{Object}*

-The Divshot [configuration object](http://docs.divshot.com/guides/configuration) specific to your deployment.
+The Firebase [configuration object](https://www.firebase.com/docs/hosting/guide/full-config.html) specific to your deployment.

-> `services.<service name>.environment` *{String}*

-Which environment to push your files to: production, staging, development.
-Defaults to 'development'.

 ## Writing a New Service
 Create a file in the `services` directory where the name of the file matches the following convention: `service-*.js`.
 The `*` will be used as the value for the `package.donejs.deploy.<service name>.type` property.
 This file should export two properties: `properties` and `deploy`.